lilactown/cactus/README.md

 A framework for developing front-end applications with Facebook's [React](https://facebook.github.io/react/) library using the Model-View-Intent architecture.

-Using functional, reactive design, Cactus allows you to create components and applications that are easy to reason about.
+Cactus leverages [RxJS](https://github.com/ReactiveX/rxjs) and functional, reactive design to help you to create components and applications that are easy to reason about.

 ## Installation